tedslittlerobot/homeslice/README.md

 source ~/.homeslice/homeslice.sh
 ```

-to your zshrc, bashrc or whatever rc you use
+to your zshrc, bashrc or whatever rc you use.
+If you use oh my zsh, make sure to add it BEFORE you source that for completions to work.

 ## Custom Install